maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Change in the behaviour of the CASEqual answer test.
 Now we always assume `simp:false`.
 * Add support for more AMS mathematics environments, including `\begin{align}...\end{align}`, `\begin{align*}...\end{align*}` etc.
+* STACK tried to automatically write an optimised image for linux.
+This should help installs where unix access is difficult.

 ## STACK custom reports